cacu-nzcf/cacu-nzcf/README.md

 # City of Auckland Cadet Unit

-We are part of the [New Zealand Cadet Forces](https://www.cadetforces.org.nz) (NZCF) — a military-styled, volunteer, youth organisation for NZ's successful leaders of tomorrow.
+We are part of the [New Zealand Cadet Forces](https://www.cadetforces.org.nz) (NZCF)—a military-styled, volunteer, youth organisation for NZ's successful leaders of tomorrow.

 Take a look at our [Unit Website](https://www.aucklandarmycadets.com) to find out more!